House of Hardcore: History

 After holding tournament matches at House of Hardcore 37 and House of Hardcore 39, HOH would crown its first champion at House of Hardcore 40 when Willie Mack won the HOH Twitch Television Championship.
 The title has been defended in America, Canada and Australia.
-On September 6, 2018, the title would be defended in Dragon Gate at Korakuen Hall in Tokyo, Japan when Mack defeated Shun Skywalker.
+On September 6, 2018, the title would be defended in Dragon Gate's Storm Gate at Korakuen Hall in Tokyo, Japan when Mack defeated Shun Skywalker.
 On December 31, 2018, Mack would successfully defend the title against Tommy Dreamer in Baldwin Park, California for Bar Wrestling.

 On August 6, 2018, HOH would announce that it would be at the Keystone Comic Con in Philadelphia which would take place September 14-16, 2018.
 Throughout the weekend, matches would take place featuring Dreamer, Alex Reynolds, Lance Anoa'i and students from the Team 3D Wrestling Academy.
 In addition to wrestling, the HOH booth would feature Bully Ray, Monique Dupree and Tyrus appearing at different days of the weekend along with Dreamer and Bully hosting an Extreme Q&A. On August 13, 2019, HOH would announce a return to the Keystone Comic Con which would take place August 23-25, 2019.
 Throughout the weekend, HOH would have matches and appearances featuring Dreamer, Rhino, Dupree, students from the Team 3D Wrestling Academy and actor Scott Patterson being in Dreamer's corner for a match.

 On January 1, 2019, Dreamer partnered with GaS Digital Network to produce the House of Hardcore Podcast.
-The podcast features Dreamer interviewing wrestling personalities, telling stories from his career and talking about House of Hardcore and recent events.
-It also includes segments where Dreamer answers listener questions and taste tests different coffees and Oreos.
+The podcast featured Dreamer interviewing wrestling personalities, telling stories from his career and talking about House of Hardcore and recent events.
+It also included segments where Dreamer answered listener questions and taste tests different coffees and Oreos.
+The podcast ran until July 3, 2023 and had 143 episodes.